usatales.com

 15. They lay eggs in others’ nests, is it true or not?

-This is true that female duck lays their eggs in the nest of other birds.
+This is true that female duck lay their eggs in the nests of other birds.
 This behavior of female ducks is known as nest dumping.
-And the nest in which females lay the eggs is called a dump nest.
+The nest in which females lay the eggs is called a dump nest.
 They lay around 12-16 eggs in dump nests.

 The young ones that come out from the hatched egg after the completion of the incubation period are called ducklings.
 Once the young ones come out from the egg, they do not need to rely on their parents although these ducklings stay with them for a few months.